Rabbits are one of the most misunderstood pets in the UK. Have a read of our top facts you might not know about rabbits.

 1. They can live to 12 years (and sometimes longer)

 Most well-looked after rabbits live to around 7-10 years, so with the right environment and care, they make great long-term companions.
+For information on protecting your rabbit visit our rabbit care guide.

 2. Rabbits need company